Data Protection Advisory

 Please note that a general deactivation of cookies may lead to functional limitations of our website.

-We use necessary cookies that are required for the operation of the website.
-These ensure functions without which you could not use the website as intended.
-The legal basis for the processing are our legitimate interests in maintaining a functional website and thus the result of a balancing of interests according to Art.
-6(1)(f) GDPR.
+We use essential cookies, which are required to operate the website.
+These enable the use of features, without which you would not be able to use the website as intended.
+The legal basis for processing is our legitimate interests in maintaining a functional website and thus the result of a balancing of interests pursuant to Art.
+6(1)(1)(f) GDPR.

-If you give your consent to this, we will store a cookie on your computer and the banner will not be displayed again for the lifetime of the cookie.
-After that, or if you actively delete this cookie beforehand, the banner will be displayed again the next time you visit our website to ask for your consent again.
+If you give your consent, we will save a cookie on your computer and the banner will not be displayed again for the lifetime of the cookie.
+Thereafter, or if you actively delete this cookie beforehand, the banner will be displayed again the next time you visit our website in order to obtain your consent once again.

-If you agree to the use of optional cookies, you consent at the same time to the processing of your personal data in third countries outside the European Union, which have an insufficient level of data protection according to EU standards (e.g. USA).
-There is a risk that authorities there may be able to access your data even without legal protection.
+If you consent to the use of optional cookies, you also consent to your personal data being processed in third countries outside the European Union that have an inadequate level of data protection according to EU standards (e.g. United States).
+There is a risk that authorities there may also be able to access your data without the possibility of obtaining legal protection.
 We will inform you about potential processing in third countries and the measures we have taken to protect your personal data in the individual sections on our processors.

 5) Information about Google services